Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 </div>

-Example Nth-Pseudoclass Case 2
+Example of Nth-Pseudoclass Case 2

 Pseudo-Classes vs Pseudo-Elements